tzubeli/developer-portal/sdk-portal/getting-started-ios.md

     }
 }
 ```
 At this point, you should be able to successfully run the code and see your video player in the app.
-So far, your code should look like this:
+Your code would look like this:

 ```
 import UIKit